-GenCyber: Adventure Zone Teacher Academy includes a one-week mandatory session and one-week voluntary session (1 + 1) summer camp that will assist teachers in developing and integrating cyber subjects into their courses at their home schools.
+GenCyber: Adventure Zone Teacher Academy includes a one-week virtual session summer camp that will assist teachers in developing and integrating cyber subjects into their courses at their home schools.
 Camp participants will engage in hands-on explorations of the many aspects of security including ethics, networks, phishing, social engineering, and robotics system.
 Camp participants will also develop lesson plans for delivering cybersecurity content in K-12 curricula.
 We are intending to train twenty high school teachers at Marshall University.

 Camp participants will explore the world of cybersecurity with experts in the field through fun, real-world learning experiences enhanced by close teacher-student interaction.
 Camp activities include hands-on exercises, interactive lectures, games, career exploration, and campus tours.
 Funding of the camp will be provided jointly by the National Security Agency (NSA) and the National Science Foundation (NSF) through an award received by Marshall University.
 The GenCyber camp is contingent on funding availability.

 The week of the camp is planned for June 14-18, 2021.